Why THE PASSION OF THE CHRIST Will Always Be Relevant

 There’s an undeniable power to visual storytelling.
 I know this because THE PASSION was relevant for me personally, and it was relevant for hundreds of millions of others.
 THE PASSION wasn’t the first passion movie ever made.
 There were around a hundred others before released, going all the way back to the late 1890s.
 What THE PASSION did do was remind Hollywood and the world that there’s a hungry audience for faith-oriented content.
 People long for joy, peace and love, and there is no greater love story than the Passion.

 “He made Him who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him (2 Cor.
 5:21 NASB).”

 Hebrews 4:12 communicates that the word of God is powerful and transformative on its own.
 God doesn’t need movies to spread the Good News.
 He doesn’t even need us.
 However, He wants to use us, and He wants us to use our gifts and talents to glorify Him and make Him known.
 Well-made and faithfully performed renditions of the crucifixion and resurrection are powerful because, at their core, it’s a story that no one else could contrive.
 It’s simply God’s grace on full display.

 THE PASSION is still relevant because Jesus is relevant and always will be relevant.

 Has THE PASSION OF THE CHRIST strengthened your faith?
-Let us know in the comments below.Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Let us know in the comments below.Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!